link1905/system-design-101/content/docs/data-persistence/media-storage.md

 }
 ```

-Continue to the division process,
-we divide objects into fixed-size storage units called **chunks**.
+To address this, we divide objects into fixed-size units called **chunks**.
-Apart from balancing resources,
-**Chunking** is also beneficial for reading/writing in parallel to different servers.
+Chunking not only balances resource usage but also allows parallel read/write operations across servers.

 #### Object Chunking

-The most straightforward approach to chunk objects is slice them to equal parts.
+The most straightforward chunking strategy is to divide objects into equal-sized parts.

-For example, a service is configured the chunk size to `100MB`,
+For instance, if the configured chunk size is `100MB`,
-an object of `200MB` is cut to 2 chunks potentially placed on different servers.
+a `200MB` object will be split into two chunks, which can be stored on different servers:

 ```d2
 f: "img.png (200MB)" {